blackrushllc/basic/NEW_FUNCS_REPLACE_REMOVE_EXPLODE_TIME_DATE_ETC.md

 ### Overview
-This report specifies how to add the following functions to the BASIC interpreter (Basil) in a way that is consistent with the current architecture and language surface:
+This task description specifies how to add the following functions to the BASIC interpreter (Basil) in a way that is consistent with the current architecture and language surface:

 - `REMOVE$(hay$, needle$)`
 - `REPLACE$(needle$, new$, hay$)`